 Selecting how the information in the boxes is displayed

 The second selector for each box specifies the format or style of display in the box.
 The simple examples are just the color of the text and the color of the background, or outlining the box.
 Other styles, denoted as “Fancy”, do special formatting depending on the field value, such as changing the color based on the size.
-The options are described in Table 3.
+The options are shown in Table 3.

 Table 3 – Field styles